-We also conduct a qualitative evaluation of \approachName involving human raters to assess the \emph{fluency} of generated prompts (how realistic and human-like they appear) compared to adversarial attacks (i.e., Jailbreak prompts).
-We also involve domain experts (psychologists and psychotherapists) to assess the perceived toxicity level of the responses collected during the testing sessions.
+The qualitative evaluation of \approachName involving human raters assesses the \emph{fluency} of generated prompts (how realistic and human-like they appear) compared to adversarial attacks.
+Domain experts (psychologists and psychotherapists) evaluated the perceived toxicity level of the responses collected during the testing sessions.
 Results show that the toxicity level perceived from a human perspective of the responses identified by \approachName is significantly higher compared to those collected using the baseline methods.
 The fluency of prompts generated by \approachName is also significantly higher compared to adversarial attacks.

-Our contributions can be summarized as follows: \begin{itemize} \item \approachName, a novel automated black-box toxicity testing framework for \ac{llm}s that adopts a ($1+\lambda$)-ES algorithm leveraging the interplay between the \ac{sut} and the \ac{pg} \ac{llm}s crafting natural, realistic prompts that push the evolutionary search towards increasingly toxic responses; \item A quantitative and qualitative empirical evaluation of \approachName considering four evaluation subjects (state-of-the-art \ac{llm}s) to assess: (1) the cost-effectiveness compared to existing baseline methods, (2) how realistic and human-like generated prompts appear in comparison to adversarial attacks, and (3) the perceived toxicity level of the responses identified by \approachName from a human perspective; \item A publicly available replication package, including sources of \approachName and instructions to replicate our experiments. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[leftmargin=*] \item \approachName, a novel automated black-box toxicity testing framework for \ac{llm}s that adopts a ($1+\lambda$)-ES algorithm leveraging the interplay between the \ac{sut} and the \ac{pg} \ac{llm}s crafting natural, realistic prompts that push the evolutionary search towards increasingly toxic responses; \item A quantitative and qualitative empirical evaluation of \approachName considering \blue{five} evaluation subjects (state-of-the-art \ac{llm}s) to assess: (1) the cost-effectiveness compared to existing baseline methods, (2) how realistic and human-like generated prompts appear in comparison to adversarial attacks, and (3) the perceived toxicity level of the responses identified by \approachName from a human perspective; \item A publicly available replication package, including sources of \approachName and instructions to replicate our experiments. \end{itemize}

-The paper is structured as follows. \sref{background} underpins the core preliminary concepts. \sref{framework} introduces \approachName and its alternative versions. \sref{evaluation} presents the empirical evaluation including research questions, design of the experiments, results, and threats to validity. \sref{relatedwork} surveys related work. \sref{conclusion} draws our conclusion and \sref{package} provides details on the replication package.
+The paper is structured as follows. \sref{background} underpins the core preliminary concepts. \sref{framework} introduces \approachName and its alternative versions. \sref{evaluation} presents the empirical evaluation including research questions, design of the experiments, results, and threats to validity. \sref{relatedwork} surveys related work. \blue{\sref{discussion} discusses the implications of our findings for researchers and practitioners.} \sref{conclusion} draws our conclusion and \sref{package} provides details on the replication package.